Ballganda/SourceMod-sm_give/README.md

 Don't look at my code and expect the best I don't know proper ways so I just find a way.

 # CS:S / CSGO Give Weapons
 - Give a weapon or item to a player from a command.
+- After reviewing a lot of code I think pRED* version in SM Super Commands may have been the first https://forums.alliedmods.net/showthread.php?p=498802
 - This plugin is edited originally from [Kiske's give weapon](https://forums.alliedmods.net/showthread.php?t=195476).
 - Forked updated by Kento https://github.com/rogeraabbccdd/CSGO-GiveWeapons
 - Then I got my noob never learned to code hands on it...